pwv-vc/pwv-com/src/content/posts/post-why-dt-invests.md

 ---
-title: 'From Riff to Rooftop: Why I Invest with PWV'
+title: 'From Riff to Rooftop: Why I Invest at PWV'
 description: 'Inspired by the Get Back documentary—why investing means being truly invested: giving founders space to create, stepping in at the right moments, and building alongside people who turn ideas into lasting products.'
 pubDate: '2025-11-24'
 updatedDate: '2025-11-24'